mightyjens/mightyjens.github.io/content/mesh.md

 ## Overview

 This page documents my projects, tests, and experiences with Meshcore and Meshtastic devices.
+Meshcore is a lightweight alternative focused on secure, encrypted text messaging with efficient LoRa routing.
+Meshtastic is an open-source project that turns affordable LoRa radios into a decentralized mesh network for off-grid communication.

+### Meshcore Overview
+Meshcore is a multi-platform system for encrypted LoRa communication, optimized for off-grid scenarios, emergencies, outdoor activities, and IoT sensors.
+Unlike Meshtastic's flood routing, it uses structured repeaters for more efficient multi-hop forwarding and offers precise delivery confirmations.
+It integrates easily with common hardware through a web-flasher and works purely browser-based without internet.

+### Meshtastic Overview
+Meshtastic leverages LoRa technology to relay messages across a mesh network, where devices forward signals to achieve kilometers of range—perfect for areas without internet or cellular coverage.
+The firmware runs on devices like Heltec or Lilygo boards, connects via Bluetooth or WiFi to apps, and supports up to 100 nodes per network.
+It's community-driven and license-free in most regions.

 ## Current Projects

 ### Home-Setup
 **Description:**
-My current *Meshcore* setup at Koblenz.
+My current *Meshcore* setup in Koblenz.

 **Status:** Running